 Wisconsin Wineries: The Locally Produced Wine Experience

-Looking for a culinary experience that reflects the authenticity of Wisconsin?
-You may be surprised to know that almost 800 acres of grapes are grown in Wisconsin to produce wines at some 51 wineries across the state.
+Looking for a culinary experience for your friends that reflects the authenticity of Wisconsin?
+You may be surprised to learn that about 800 acres of grapes are grown in Wisconsin to produce wines at more than 100 wineries across the state.

-The wineries in these 5 distinct regions deserve a visit for their efforts to create seasonal wines produced using local fruits.
-Be sure to take a winery tour and enjoy some wine tasting while you’re there.
+The wineries in these five distinct regions deserve a visit for their efforts to create seasonal wines produced using local fruits.
+Be sure to take a tour and enjoy some tastings while you’re there.

 Driftless Region Wineries

-Established before the Civil War, the Wollersheim Winery is a national historic site.
-Wollersheim’s wines are national-and international-award winners.
-The winery makes many different wines, seven from the grapes grown in its 27-acre vineyard.
+Established before the Civil War, Wollersheim Winery & Distillery located in Prairie du Sac is a national historic site.
+Wollersheim’s wines are national and international award winners.
+The winery makes many different wines, seven of which are from the grapes grown in its 27-acre vineyard.

-Priding itself in locally grown products, the Maiden Rock Winery & Cidery located in the charming country town of Stockholm, flavors its entire award winning ciders and Harvest Apple wine with Wisconsin grown apples and berries.
+Priding itself in locally grown products, the Maiden Rock Winery & Cidery located in the charming country town of Stockholm, flavors all of its award-winning ciders and Harvest Apple wine with Wisconsin grown apples and berries.

 Fox Valley Wineries

-LedgeStone Vineyards is located on the same Niagara Escarpment as the famous Niagara wine region that provides Wisconsin with the climate and geography to grow grapes that will lead to high-quality wine.
-Visitors to the vineyard can relax and enjoy a glas s of full-bodied red wine, grown, produced and bottled
+LedgeStone Vineyards is located on the Niagara Escarpment in the famous Niagara wine region, which provides Wisconsin with the climate and geography to grow high-quality grapes.
+Visit the Greenleaf vineyard to relax and catch-up with your crew, while enjoying a glass of full-bodied red wine grown, produced and bottled on-site.

-Trout Springs Winery is another unique winery featuring the state’s only combination of a game farm, plant nursery and Class A Trout Hatchery, known collectively as Branch River Farms, offering fine vintage wine with an exquisite culinary experience.
+Also in Greenleaf, Trout Springs Winery is another unique destination featuring the state’s only combination of a winery, plant nursery and fish hatchery, known collectively as Branch River Farms.
+Trout Springs offers fine vintage wine with an exquisite culinary experience.

 Door County Wineries

-For 25 years, the Orchard Country Winery & Market has grown a variety of cherries, apples and grapes to ferment into wine.
-Guests can join a walking tour of the vineyard and orchards and taste more than 30 estate-grown pure fruit and traditional grape varieties.
+Since 1985, the Orchard Country Winery & Market in Fish Creek has grown a variety of cherries, apples and grapes to ferment into wine.
+Join a walking tour of the vineyard and orchards and taste more than 30 estate-grown pure fruit and traditional grape varieties.

 Glacial Hills Wineries

 Wine enthusiasts can enjoy several wineries in the Glacial Hills region.
-The Northleaf Winery, a family run microwinery, offers wines crafted on-site from grapes grown from coast to coast and in Wisconsin.
-Visitors can enjoy complimentary wine in its restored 1850 tasting room.
+Northleaf Winery, a family-run microwinery, offers wines crafted on site from grapes grown from coast to coast, including Wisconsin.
+Here, you and your friends can enjoy the can enjoy complimentary wine in a restored 1850 tasting room.

-The Apple Barn Orchard & Winery specializes in a variety of fruit wines, such as apple, blackberry, and mulberry.
-Apple Barn Orchard & Winery also features an open orchard and a farm where you can pick your own strawberries, apples, and pumpkins when they are in season.
+The Apple Barn Orchard & Winery specializes in a variety of fruit wines, such as apple, blackberry and mulberry.
+Apple Barn also features an open orchard and a farm where you can pick your own strawberries, apples and pumpkins when they're in season.